lindasz9/ai-learning-journey/journal/04-getting-started.md

 ## 08/26/2025

 I realized that I’ve been rushing unnecessarily.
 A slower, more thorough approach is usually better than quickly rushing through everything.
 So I’m going to slow down a bit and review what I’ve learned so far.
 In the `practice` folder, I’ve prepared questions for each topic, and my plan is to answer these questions, focusing on a different topic each day.

+## 08/27/2025

+I’ve restructured the `practice` folder so that it now contains two subfolders: `questions` and `answers`.
+Each day, as a practice, I’ll review some files from the `questions` folder.

+## 09/02/2025

+Okay, I’ll be honest.
+Yes, I had other things to do, but I could have also made time for this AI learning journey.
+Right now, I’m focused on competitive programming in C++, which is more important at the moment, but later, AI will take priority.
+Until now, I’ve concentrated mainly on competitive programming, but I do need to dedicate time to AI as well.

+I want to get back on track, but at the beginning, I was rushing through everything — I was just making notes without truly studying them.
+Maybe I focused too much on theory and not enough on coding, so I definitely need to slow down.
+My plan is to start from the beginning, review each topic, and then write and understand the code for each theory I learn.
+I’m not yet sure how to schedule this or how much time to spend each day, but I’m committed to continuing this journey.